 - Earthquake insurance: Like floods, earthquakes are often not covered automatically on your home insurance policy.
 You can typically add this coverage by endorsement, but if you are in a high-risk area, you may need a separate earthquake insurance policy.

 - Identity theft coverage: With society becoming increasingly digital, identity theft is becoming more common.
 This endorsement can help pay for the costs associated with restoring your identity if it is stolen.

-Homeowners insurance can be personalized.
-You can add optional coverages to tailor a policy to your unique situation.
-Working with a licensed insurance professional might help you choose the proper coverages for your circumstances.
+Homeowners insurance can typically be personalized.
+You may be able to add optional coverage to tailor a policy to your unique situation.
+Working with a licensed insurance professional might help you choose the proper coverage for your circumstances.